C-Suite Communications Skills: Exploring Authentic Leadership

 C-Suite Communications Skills

-Perhaps at the start of this article on c-suite communications skills, you’re expecting to read a bulleted list of items on communications skills the executive needs to succeed.
+Perhaps at the start of this article on C-suite communications skills, you’re expecting to read a bulleted list of items on communications skills the executive needs to succeed.

-There certainly are c-suite communications skills, but instead of presenting you with a list, let’s explore them within a holistic context.
+There certainly are C-suite communications skills, but instead of presenting you with a list, let’s explore them within a holistic context.

 After all, anyone occupying a c-suite position, or in the process of ascending the ladder toward one, will neither express nor develop their communications skills in a one-off manner, but rather as part of an integrated set of behaviors.